 This makes it the perfect circuit to put the cars through their paces, which is what makes the Spanish Grand Prix a favourite for the fans.

-And it’s not just the action on the track, either.
-The circuit is just half-an-hour from the Barcelona beach.
-Plus, taking place in May, it’s a perfect chance to bask in the glorious Spanish summer sunshine.
+The circuit is just half an hour from Barcelona’s beaches and June is the perfect month to bask in the glorious Spanish summer sunshine.

-But where are the best places to watch the Spanish Grand Prix?
+But where are the best places to sit at the Circuit de Barcelona-Catalunya?
 In this handy guide, we take you through the best grandstands to see all the action during the weekend.

 The lower tier gets you as close to an F1 starting grid as possible, where you’ll feel the power of the cars as they take off from the line.
 Both grandstands are covered, getting you out of the sun during a warm day’s racing.

-When the cars have made it to the end of the long pit straight, they’re faced with a relatively of high-speed ess section.
+When the cars have made it to the end of the long pit straight, they’re faced with several high-speed S sections.
 A braking zone into a right-hand turn, before sweeping to the left and back to the right.

 Grandstand J is just along from the main grandstand on the pit straight, right opposite the pit exit.
 With a view of turn 1, this is the place for the budding strategists to sit, as you’ll see whether the overcut/undercut pit stop strategy gets pulled off.